LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Experiment

 \paragraph{Efficiency.} In Table~\ref{tab:training_efficiency}, we compare the learnable parameters, storage space, and training time of different instruction-following methods.
 As a lightweight plug-and-play module, LLaMA-Adapter enjoys superior training efficiency with only 1.2M parameters, 4.9M storage, and one-hour training.
-This enables us to fine-tune large-scale language models, e.g., LLaMA, on mobile devices.
+This enables more efficient storage of large-scale language models on mobile devices.
 LLaMA-Adapter's efficiency advantages can be further revealed by multi-node training, since only the gradients of 1.2M parameters are required to be transferred among nodes, other than Alpaca's 7B.